-Here is an email from a reader (in his late-twenties and recently divorced) seeking dating advice.
+Here is an email from a reader seeking advice about getting mixed signals from a girl.
 He is seeing a woman who is 7 years older than he is.
 The two have known each other for awhile, and she reached out to him when she heard he was divorced.

 After she had reached out to me, I asked if we could get together over a drink/dinner to simply catch up.
 We ended up meeting for dinner the following week.
 What I was anticipating would be a 2-hour semi-professional meet-up ended up lasting 8 hours.
 We spoke about every topic under the sun, and at the end of the evening, ended up passionately making out for a half hour.
 It surprised both of us, but we both really enjoyed it.